 Find the Scariest Haunted Houses in ILLINOIS also make sure to Join our Facebook PageClick Hereor Join our Haunted House Forums to discuss the scariest haunted houses in ILLINOISClick Here.
 Also subscribe to Hauntworld MagazineClick Here.

 Illinois Haunted Houses have grown over the years to feature some really amazing haunted houses some of which have been featured on Travel Channel.
-Several years ago when we visited haunted houses in the Chicago, Illinois the haunted houses in Illinois seemed to be around every corner especially in the Chicago, Illinois area haunted houses are very popular form of entertainment and more haunted houses in Illinois can be found at Hauntworld.com.
+Several years ago when we visited haunted houses in the Chicago, Illinois the haunted houses in southern Illinois seemed to be around every corner especially in the Chicago, Illinois area haunted houses are very popular form of entertainment and more haunted houses in Illinois can be found at Hauntworld.com.
 On Hauntworld.com you will find every type of haunted houses in Illinois from a haunted hayride, haunted house, Halloween Attractions, ghost tours, to paranormal ghost hunting.
 Read all about the best and scariest haunted houses in the state of Illinois here at Hauntworld.com.
 Illinois has some of the biggest haunted houses in cities like Chicago, Rockford, Peoria, Springfield, Champaign and Carbondale, Illinois.

 When looking for a scary or the best haunted house in Illinois look no further than the area of Chicago, Rockford, Peoria, Springfield, Champaign, Illinois because this is an absolute hotbed for haunted houses which would also include the Carbondale area.
 Illinois has more haunted houses than almost any other state in America, and not only do they have several haunts but they have some of the best found anywhere.
 Illinois has many cities with great haunted houses especially Illinois area which has more of the top rated haunts than any other city in America.